Your Price Tag

 Pricing with Overheads.

-The Calculation method below can be easily added to a spreadsheet or you can use the costing sheet in the Business Toolkit if the maths is not your thing.
+The Calculation method below can be easily added to a spreadsheet, or you can use the costing sheet in the Business Toolkit if the maths is not your thing.

 Labor Rates

-Say $60,000 pa income before PAYG, * 1.095 for super (9.5%) * 1 / 0.85 for ~efficiency (85%) / 1650 *billable hours per year = $46.85 / hour cost.
+For example, John earns $60,000 pa income before PAYG, * 1.095 for superannuation (9.5%) * 1 / 0.85 for ~efficiency (85%) / 1650 *billable hours per year = $46.85 / hour cost.
+(Note that superannuation percentage may change from figure shown in this example.)

-Basically your Lowest Cost Price Tag should be the sum of all Direct Cost plus Overheads.
+Basically, your Lowest Cost Price Tag should be the sum of all Direct Cost plus Overheads.
 So we can express this as:-

 Therefore, the X in "P = C + X" is replaced with P.R so we can now express this as in figure 4.